 - 1 medium red or orange bell pepper, cut into ¼-inch dice (about 1½ cups)

 - 2 cloves garlic, minced

 - ¼ teaspoon chili powder

 - One 15-ounce can Garbanzos (AKA chickpeas), drained and rinsed

 - Roasted peanuts, chopped, optional

 I couldn’t resist sharing this photo.
 This is what it looked like when I set up to take a photo of the soup.
-My food photography — which, when I’m not with Janice, I do with my iPhone 5 — often entails laying out some old barn board and a bunch of different fabrics and gathering up an array of pretty dishes.
+My food photography — which I do with my iPhone 5 — often entails laying out some old barn board and a bunch of different fabrics and gathering up an array of pretty dishes.
 I use a white tri-board to bounce light back onto the subject.
-In other words, I make a mess
+In other words, I make a mess.